portfedh/portfolio_grafana/README.md

 - You can consolidate several bank account and track the consolidated portfolio.

+- You can have several portfolios for different users.

 - You can customize all of the dashboards.

 - You can aggregate the data in a way that makes sense to you.